nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Define and remove stream labels.
 This is done via stream labels dialog (F12) that'll make sure you entered a label (if not, the encoder position is removed from the encoder-specific stream labels dictionary).
 * Updates stream label position when told to do so (via a dialog, activated by pressing Control+F12).
 This is needed if encoders were removed, as you may hear stream label for an encoder that no longer exists.
 This is implemented as a variation of find predecessor algorithm.
 * Announces encoder columns.
 The base class can announce encoder position (Control+NVDA+1) and stream label (Control+NVDA+2), while SAM can announce encoder format, status and description and SPL and AltaCast allows one to hear encoder format and transfer rate/connection status.
-* In add-on 7.0, a central configuration dialog for configuring encoder settings for the selected encoder (include stream labels and the four settings described above) has been added.
+* In add-on 7.0, a central configuration dialog for configuring encoder settings for the selected encoder (include stream labels and the five settings described above) has been added.
 Press Alt+NVDA+0 to open this dialog.

 ### Encoder ID's